lovesuae/PyDbgEng3/README.md

 # About

-PyDbgEng is a python compact wrapper from PyDbgEng for microsoft debug engine.
+PyDbgEng3 is a python compact wrapper from PyDbgEng for microsoft debug engine.

 # Features